maxkrieger/spaceshifter/README.md

 Important files include:

 * `src/lib/model.ts`, for the model that produces the matrix
-* `src/worker/TrainingWorker.ts`, for the worker
+* `src/worker/TrainingWorker.ts`, for the training worker
-* `src/hooks/useTrainer.ts`, for a typesafe, stateful API to the worker
+* `src/hooks/useTrainer.ts`, for a typesafe, stateful hook API to the training worker
 * `src/lib/db.ts`, for the database schema